 Steve Miles is the Director of Farm Operations for Shalom Farms.
 He has over fifteen years of horticultural experience with his primary focus being on sustainable methods of farming both in greenhouses and in the field.
 With a Masters of Theological Studies from Vanderbilt Divinity School, he is especially passionate about the theological connections between food and faith, and he cannot imagine a job that more fully encompasses his interests.
 Steve and his wife Amanda have three boys, Eden, Asher, and Ezra.
 When he’s not on the farm, Steve enjoys spending time with his family, playing music that Amanda doesn’t really like, reading “good” books, and surfing the fickle waves of the Outer Banks.

-Hannah Wittwer is the Volunteer and Education Coordinator at Shalom Farms.
+Hannah Wittwer is the Volunteer and Education Manager at Shalom Farms.
 After finishing college, Hannah spent 5 years teaching preschool, milking cows and working on an organic vegetable farm.
 She earned her Master of Science in childhood education and NYS teaching certification in 2015, and is thrilled to join Shalom Farms in a role that allows her to facilitate exciting learning experiences on a working farm.
 She hopes to contribute to a more just food system by supporting the development of positive attitudes towards sustainable agriculture and healthy food.
 Off the farm, Hannah can be found knitting, baking, playing with clay, and hiking with her terribly cute and terribly behaved hound dog.